 Led by Schwartz, who reached out to the people who handled the memorial at the Pulse nightclub in Orlando, he was assisted by others including Marjory Stoneman Douglas alumni, a local elementary school principal, and spiritual leaders.
 The committee then came together to ensure they were handling the process properly.

 Volunteer Ella Singer, a freshman at the school who lost friends Jamie Guttenberg and Cara Loughran said, “I feel that helping out today is benefitting my community.
 I lost two friends and I feel like coming out here today is also paying respect for them.”

-Wednesday’s efforts is about removing the items, archiving them, and preserving them for the long-term.
-DeAngelis said there’s some competing interests: in the short-term, there is the need to heal and grieve and in the long-term, they want to preserve these items.
+Wednesday’s efforts are about removing the items, archiving them, and preserving them for the long-term.
+DeAngelis said there are some competing interests: in the short-term, there is the need to heal and grieve and in the long-term, they want to preserve these items.

 “They’re exposed to the sunlight, morning dew, rain, wind, and if we leave them out here any longer, we won’t be able to preserve them.
 So that’s why we’re acting today,” said DeAngelis.

 Most of the flowers will be burned, and that ash will be mixed with the soil which will then be used in landscaping throughout the city.
 “So in that regard, they’ll never leave the city,” he said.

 Some items may not be able to be saved, but other items will, and volunteers were taking it one step at a time.

 Their next step will be storing them at Florida Atlantic University in conditions where they no longer deteriorate with proper air conditioning and humidity control, and after that, they’ll determine what will happen to them long-term.